intel-staging/ort/torch_ort_inference/pypi-readme.md

-[OpenVINO™ Torch-ORT](https://github.com/pytorch/ort#accelerate-inference-for-pytorch-models-with-onnx-runtime-preview) accelerates PyTorch models using OpenVINO™ Execution Provider for ONNX Runtime.
+[OpenVINO™ Integration with Torch-ORT](https://github.com/pytorch/ort#accelerate-inference-for-pytorch-models-with-onnx-runtime-preview) accelerates PyTorch models using OpenVINO™ Execution Provider for ONNX Runtime.
 This product is designed for PyTorch developers who want to get started with OpenVINO™ in their inferencing applications.
 It delivers OpenVINO™ inline optimizations that enhance inferencing performance with minimal code modifications.

-OpenVINO™ Torch-ORT accelerates inference across many AI models on a variety of Intel® hardware such as:
+OpenVINO™ Integration with Torch-ORT accelerates inference across many AI models on a variety of Intel® hardware such as:

 * Intel® CPUs
 * Intel® integrated GPUs